 Many nutrients including protein, copper, zinc and vitamin A have a direct impact on the health and shine of your horse’s coat.
 These nutrients, as well as all of the other essential nutrients, must be provided in your horse’s diet at levels that will meet your horse’s requirements.

 If you don’t keep your horse healthy on the inside you can’t possibly expect the outside to shine.
-This is why FeedXL is so good, it makes balancing your horse’s diet for good coat shine simple!
+This is where FeedXL comes in handy, it makes balancing your horse’s diet for good coat shine simple!

 2. Add oils to the diet

 If your horse’s diet is low in oils, and in particular, low in the essential fatty acids omega 3 and omega 6 it may mean your horse’s coat will be dull.
 Adding 1/8 to 1/4 of a cup of oil to the diet will help bring shine to the coat.

 Various ways you can add oils to the diet include:

 - Add oilseeds such as sunflower seeds, micronised or extruded full fat soybean, or flax/linseed to the diet.

 - Add liquid oils to the diet.
 Almost all oils will have a positive impact on coat shine.
 Cold pressed flax/linseed oil, canola or soybean oil or any oils that have been fortified with omega fatty acids are particularly effective.
 Despite low omega fatty acid levels, rice bran oil and coconut oil are also good for coats.

 - If you use a complete feed, choose one that contains ingredients like full fat soybean, sunflower seeds and cold pressed oils.

 3. Feed feeds known to darken coats

 It is well known that feeds containing molasses will make a palomino’s coat go ‘smutty’ or dark in colour, while it will bring a deep liver colour out in chestnuts that have the genetics to go that colour.
 So if you are after a darker coat, try feeding a small amount of molasses (no more than ¼ cup/day for a 500 kg/1100 lb horse).
 NB Don’t feed molasses to horses who need a diet low in starch and sugars.